-- Click “+ Add a Deadline.”
-In the Deadline Chain, you will see two buttons: “+ Add a Deadline” and "+ Add a Group."
+- Click + Add a Deadline.
+In the Deadline Chain, you will see two buttons: + Add a Deadline and + Add a Group.
 If your Deadline Chain already has deadlines, these buttons will be at the bottom, underneath the deadlines.
 We'll focus on adding a group in the next section.
-Click "+ Add a Deadline" to begin adding a basic deadline.
-If you do not see the deadline appear, trying scrolling up to see if it's appeared earlier.
+Click + Add a Deadline to begin adding a basic deadline.
+If you do not see the deadline appear, trying scrolling up to see if it appeared earlier.

 - Fill out the fields.
-In the card that opens up, enter the name of the deadline up to 255 characters and choose a reminder schedule.
-If desired, you can also add a URL and notes to this deadline, which will appear in that deadline in a project when you click the “i” for more information.
+In the card that opens up, enter the name of the deadline up to 255 characters and, if necessary, choose a reminder schedule.
+If desired, you can also add a URL and notes to this deadline, which will appear in that deadline in a project when you click the "i" icon for more information.
 Making the deadline dependent on another will be discussed in the next section.

 - Save.
-When you have finished filling out the field, click the blue “Save” button in the bottom right corner of the card.
+When you have finished filling out the field, click the Save button in the bottom right corner of the card.